RPasecky/Python-production-template/docs/faq.md

     version
     The starting version number of the package.

+    python_version
+    Base python version you'd like the package to use.

     docstrings_style
     one of `google, numpy, pep257`.
-It's required by flake8-docstrings. use_mypy
+It's required by flake8-docstrings.

+    use_mypy
     If use mypy for static type check in pre-commit hooks and tox.